JPMorgan Chase & Co. (NYSE:JPM) Shares Sold by Investment Advisory Services Inc. TX ADV

-Investment Advisory Services Inc. TX ADV decreased its stake in JPMorgan Chase & Co.
-(NYSE:JPM – Free Report) by 1.3% during the 4th quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm owned 19,377 shares of the financial services provider’s stock after selling 247 shares during the quarter.
-JPMorgan Chase & Co. makes up 1.3% of Investment Advisory Services Inc. TX ADV’s holdings, making the stock its 17th biggest position.
-Investment Advisory Services Inc. TX ADV’s holdings in JPMorgan Chase & Co. were worth $3,296,000 as of its most recent filing with the Securities & Exchange Commission.
+Investment Advisory Services Inc. TX ADV cut its stake in JPMorgan Chase & Co.
+(NYSE:JPM – Free Report) by 1.3% in the fourth quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 19,377 shares of the financial services provider’s stock after selling 247 shares during the quarter.
+JPMorgan Chase & Co. comprises approximately 1.3% of Investment Advisory Services Inc. TX ADV’s investment portfolio, making the stock its 17th biggest position.
+Investment Advisory Services Inc. TX ADV’s holdings in JPMorgan Chase & Co. were worth $3,296,000 at the end of the most recent reporting period.

-Other institutional investors and hedge funds have also modified their holdings of the company.
-Cantor Fitzgerald Investment Advisor L.P lifted its stake in shares of JPMorgan Chase & Co. by 81.1% in the first quarter.
-Cantor Fitzgerald Investment Advisor L.P now owns 222,422 shares of the financial services provider’s stock worth $30,321,000 after buying an additional 99,636 shares in the last quarter.
-BCK Partners Inc. purchased a new position in JPMorgan Chase & Co. in the 1st quarter worth approximately $2,455,000.
-LSV Asset Management boosted its holdings in shares of JPMorgan Chase & Co. by 35.6% during the 1st quarter.
-LSV Asset Management now owns 37,300 shares of the financial services provider’s stock worth $5,085,000 after purchasing an additional 9,800 shares during the last quarter.
-Wsfs Capital Management LLC grew its position in shares of JPMorgan Chase & Co. by 70.8% in the first quarter.
-Wsfs Capital Management LLC now owns 4,221 shares of the financial services provider’s stock valued at $575,000 after purchasing an additional 1,749 shares in the last quarter.
-Finally, Lumature Wealth Partners LLC grew its position in shares of JPMorgan Chase & Co. by 1,451.4% in the first quarter.
-Lumature Wealth Partners LLC now owns 3,770 shares of the financial services provider’s stock valued at $514,000 after purchasing an additional 3,527 shares in the last quarter.
+Several other institutional investors have also modified their holdings of the stock.
+Orgel Wealth Management LLC acquired a new stake in shares of JPMorgan Chase & Co. during the 4th quarter worth approximately $275,000.
+Joule Financial LLC increased its stake in JPMorgan Chase & Co. by 34.1% during the fourth quarter.
+Joule Financial LLC now owns 8,394 shares of the financial services provider’s stock worth $1,428,000 after acquiring an additional 2,135 shares during the last quarter.
+Avity Investment Management Inc. raised its position in JPMorgan Chase & Co. by 11.1% in the fourth quarter.
+Avity Investment Management Inc. now owns 114,875 shares of the financial services provider’s stock valued at $19,540,000 after purchasing an additional 11,480 shares during the period.
+Talbot Financial LLC lifted its stake in shares of JPMorgan Chase & Co. by 4.6% in the 4th quarter.
+Talbot Financial LLC now owns 92,120 shares of the financial services provider’s stock valued at $15,670,000 after purchasing an additional 4,040 shares during the last quarter.
+Finally, OneAscent Wealth Management LLC boosted its position in shares of JPMorgan Chase & Co. by 10.2% during the 4th quarter.
+OneAscent Wealth Management LLC now owns 3,634 shares of the financial services provider’s stock worth $618,000 after purchasing an additional 337 shares during the period.
 Hedge funds and other institutional investors own 68.94% of the company’s stock.

 JPMorgan Chase & Co.
 Trading Down 0.2 %